How do I apply?

 Classes are taught by the Columbia Business School faculty.

 Is the work done individually or in teams?

 All project work will be done in company teams.
-Each team should expect to devote five hours per week to the Process Improvement Project, Business Growth Plan, and Case Study that they are preparing for their company.
+Each team must consist of 2-3 top decision makers in the companu.
+You should expect to devote 3-5 hours per week throughout the program to the online sessions, advisory sessions, and project work.

 How will we be assessed?

 Since all project work is done in company teams, assessment and evaluation will be for the team, not for the individual.
-It is expected that company teams will successfully demonstrate the skills, tools, and perspectives introduced in the program through three program deliverables: a Process Improvement Project, which involves the creation, implementation, evaluation, and presentation of actionable strategies to improve company performance; a Business Growth Plan, which outlines steps for cross-border expansion; and a final Case Study, which reports how students attempted to grow their businesses throughout the program.
-Teams will receive continuous feedback on their work through consultations with their faculty advisers and industry coaches.
+It is expected that company teams will successfully demonstrate the skills, tools, and perspectives introduced in the program through the key program deliverable: a Think Bigger Project, which involves the creation, implementation, evaluation, and presentation of actionable strategies to improve company performance or market expansion.
+Teams will receive continuous feedback on their work through consultations with their peer groups, Think Bigger coaches, faculty advisors, and the EC-Africa leadership.
 No examinations or grades will be given.
-Teams that cannot demonstrate impact on their companies as the result of their Process Improvement Projects will not be asked to continue the program after Module Four; decisions about program termination will be made by the Faculty Director in consultation with faculty and other program contributors.

 How often do we meet during the online modules?